georgianacaloianu/georgianacaloianu.github.io/index.md

 Do you want to practice a sport but don't want to invest in purchasing equipment?
 <i>You've come to the right place!</i> With VentureGear you can borrow sports equipment from application members.

-Do you own a gym or gym that needs advertising?
+Do you own a gym or know a gym that needs advertising?
 <i>You've come to the right place!</i> Write your ad in our application!

 ***Newsletter***<br>